 Most of the data comes from data feed files from various vendors.
 This real-time information is collected, organized and structured by the price comparison sites using Data Science techniques like Data crawling to produce the best insights.

 Some of the popular price comparison websites are Shopzilla, Shopping.com, PriceGrabber.

 10. Augmented Reality

-There are many more areas where data science continues to make its mark.
-The gist is that as long as data is of prime importance, data science will continue to flourish, and data scientists will have the best jobs in the industry in terms of the kind of work and salary.
-Data science is the need of the hour, and in the years to come, it will assume the form of more advanced AI, self-driving cars, human-like robots, cryptography, and whatnot!
-It will also hold prime importance to revolutionize agriculture, education, retail and more.
+There are many more areas where Data Science continues to make its mark.
+The gist is that as long as data is of prime importance, data science will continue to flourish and data scientists will have the best jobs in the industry in terms of the kind of work as well as the salary.
+Data science clearly is the need of the hour today and in the years to come in the form of more advanced AI, self-driving cars, human-like robots, cryptography etc...
+It will also hold prime importance to revolutionise the fields of agriculture, education, retail and more.